 Diagnosis

 Sarcoma diagnosis often begins with a physical exam.
-This cancer happens in the bones and soft tissues.
+This cancer starts in the bones or soft tissues.
 The tests you have may depend on the part of your body that's affected.
 Other tests may include imaging tests and a procedure to remove a sample of cells for testing.

 Physical exam